 By their intent, of course.
-If they’re more likely to buy, you want to get on the phone and start pitching to them straight away.
+If they’re more likely to buy, you want to get on the phone and start pitching to them immediately.

-One of the most valuable aspects of intent data is that you can rank prospects in order of intent.
-This will give you a list of targets, ordered by who you should contact first.
+One of the most valuable aspects of contact intent data is that you can rank prospects according to customer intent.
+This will give you a list of targets, ordered by who to contact first.

 It’s a lead generation game-changer.

-If you have knowledge of the types of companies a prospect is looking at, and the type of company you are, you can have a more valuable call with them.
+If you know the types of companies a prospect is looking at and the type of company you are, you can have a more valuable call with them.

-It will give you insights into the reasons why they’re looking at your solution.
-This means you’re not looking for pain points at the start of your cold call.
+It will give you insights into why they’re looking at your solution.
+It means you’re not looking for pain points at the start of your cold call.
 You already know them.

-You’re also going to do a better job of building rapport when you already know about the prospect’s intent to buy.
+You’ll also better build rapport when you know the prospect’s intent to buy.

 This might be one for the Customer Success team, but it’s no secret that retaining customers is more cost-efficient than finding new ones.

-Intent data allows companies to see the solutions their current client base are considering.
-They might include additional features that you don’t yet offer, or alternate solutions to your own.
+Intent data allows companies to see the solutions their current client base is considering.
+They might include additional features you don’t yet offer or alternate solutions to your own.

-It’s mostly about prioritisation and market discovery.
-Here are the main use cases for intent data in B2B marketing.
+Marketing intent data is mostly about prioritisation and market discovery.
+Here are the main use cases:

-With the help of intent data, you’ll be able to build effective ABM campaigns.
+With the help of ABM intent data, marketers can build effective account based marketing campaigns.
 Showing relevant ads to the right companies at the right time will drastically reduce your cost per lead.

-With a better idea of the companies who are interested in your product, you’ll be presenting ads to familiar faces.
-Your branding will be recognised and conversions will soar.
+With a better idea of the companies interested in your product, you’ll be presenting ads to familiar faces.
+People will recognise your brand, and conversions will soar.